Whatsapp Icon

 I kept working out as much as I could.
 I was a healthy eater before, but I still made some necessary changes in my lifestyle.
 I decreased my alcohol intake and started eating more veggies.
 I reprioritized my life, my family became number one, and work was not in the top 3 anymore.
 I started picking organic stuff as and when I could.

-I wanted to advocate for cancer awareness and tell everyone that its manageable.
+I wanted to advocate for cancer awareness and tell everyone that it's manageable.
 I wanted to share everything I knew with my community, therefore I wrote a book about it.

 A word of advice

 Everyone says stay positive, remain surrounded by positive people etc., but I say BE NATURAL.
 Let the positivity come to you naturally; do not insist too much on it.
-If you try to force something, such as toxic positivity, it will just snap back twice as hard; so if you push or bend it too far, its going to break.
+If you try to force something, such as toxic positivity, it will just snap back twice as hard; so if you push or bend it too far, it's going to break.

-Getting outside is a natural antidepressant; you will get vitamin D, sunshine in addition.
-Be around people who make you feel good or people to talk about your diagnosis or even about the weather or a funny tv show.
+Getting outside is a natural antidepressant; you will get vitamin D, and sunshine in addition.
+Be around people who make you feel good or people to talk about your diagnosis or even about the weather or a funny TV show.
 So, in short, do things like finding new hobbies, meeting new people or just do what you have always enjoyed doing like music, cooking

 With increasing usage of social media, it seems like cancer is more about losing hair and then wearing a scarf, which is not true.
-Cancer is a stressful event where you undergo surgery after surgery; it takes a toll on your whole body rather your whole life.
+Cancer is a stressful event where you undergo surgery after surgery; it takes a toll on your whole body rather than your whole life.
 Be wary of any heavily edited interview or any other material which is made for targeted marketing purposes.
 Only find information from your healthcare provider or other genuine resources.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance